gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ('Completed',)
 ```

-This ensures the value stays protected throughout your code — once stored, it’s locked in.
+This ensures the value stays protected throughout your code, once stored, it’s locked in.

 ### 1.3.2 Defining a single-element tuple – don’t forget the comma